atinuke-ireruwa/atinuke-ireruwa/README.md

 🙋‍♀️Hi, I am Atinuke Ireruwa
 ------
 A Senior Research Analyst and Operational Researcher working at the intersection of data, policy and criminal justice.
-With a background in Computer Science and a Master’s in Health Informatics, I bring an analytical lens shaped by both healthcare and government contexts — and a genuine passion for using data to drive meaningful change in public services.
+With a background in Computer Science and a Master’s in Health Informatics, I bring an analytical lens shaped by both healthcare and government contexts with genuine passion for using data to drive meaningful change in public services.